-Like most elementary and middle school teachers, you are probably looking for new, engaging ways to work STEM activities into your curriculum.
+Like most elementary and middle school teachers, you are probably looking for new, engaging ways to work STEM activities for middle schoolers into your curriculum.
 We get it.
 There are more and more topics to cover, but there is no more time in the school day to teach it!
-Instead of having a dedicated STEM or coding class, using games as a way to incorporate STEM-related subjects is becoming more common.
+Instead of having a dedicated STEM learning class, incorporating STEM activities for middle school into other subjects is becoming more common.

-The problem with some coding activities is that they have students working alone, sitting behind a computer.
-At Unruly Studios, we want students to work together and collaborate on active games that get them up and moving around.
-To solve this problem, we created Unruly Splats - a STEM learning tool that combines block-coding with physical activity by allowing kids to create their own active games and play them with classmates.
+The problem with some coding games is that they have students working alone, sitting behind a computer.
+At Unruly Studios, we want students to work together and collaborate on active coding games that get students moving around.
+To solve this problem, we created Unruly Splats - a STEM learning tool that combines block-coding with physical activity by allowing kids to create their own active coding games and play them with classmates.
 Splats are programmable buttons that light up, make noise, and sense when they are stomped on.
 Once students code the games on Splats, they are ready to play!

 Whether it’s Minecraft, tag, or soccer; games are a familiar part of our lives and kids are naturally great at creating their own rules for them.
 To get started with incorporating coding games into your class, the first step is to come up with the rules.
 And the rules for the game, are the rules for the code!
 Some questions to start with are: